 Disability Benefits for Inflammatory Arthritis

-Posted on behalf of Phillips Disability, P.C. on Sep 07, 2018 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Sep 07, 2018 in Qualifying Conditions

 Arthritis can make it extremely difficult to use your fine motor skills, much less stand up and walk around.
 This can make daily life extremely painful and difficult.
 The limitations and the pain this condition causes may make it very difficult for you to continue working.
 If the condition is severe enough, you might qualify for Social Security Disability compensation.

-The experienced Phoenix Social Security Disability attorneys at Phillips Disability can examine your claim for inflammatory arthritis during a free initial consultation.
+The experienced Phoenix Social Security Disability attorneys at Dayes Law Firm PC can examine your claim for inflammatory arthritis during a free initial consultation.
 We can review your existing medical records and determine if you may be entitled to compensation.
 We can guide you through every step of the process, including any appeals.

 What Is Inflammatory Arthritis?